-Included below as Attachment A is the list of amendments and the analysis performed under Lakewood Municipal Code requirements, along with the CEDD staff recommendation for each.
+Included below as Attachment A is the list of proposed amendments and the analysis performed under Lakewood Municipal Code requirements, along with the CEDD staff recommendation for each.
+There are new proposed edits to amendment 2019-07 (Military Districts) based on public comment received from JBLM and Miles Sand & Gravel.